orbitalflower/orbitalflower.github.io/_posts/2020-04-22-python3-disable-history.md

 With Python 3.13, it appears that this method no longer works.
 However, `chmod 000 .python_history` does appear to work now.

+## Update (2026)

+With Python 3.14, it appears that this method throws an error each line.
+However, the following line in `.bash_aliases` will prevent creation of a Python interpreter history file while retaining scrollback:

+    export PYTHON_HISTORY=/dev/null